JPMorgan appoints Goldman, Wells Fargo execs to lead growth equity arm

-JPMorgan Chase & Co (JPM.N) on Monday launched a new division in its asset management business that will give institutional and high-net-worth clients opportunities to invest in and lend to young, fast-growing companies.
+(Reuters) - JPMorgan Chase & Co on Monday launched a new division in its asset management business that will give institutional and high-net-worth clients opportunities to invest in and lend to young, fast-growing companies.

 The group’s head is Brian Carlin, who used to be the head of J.P.
 Morgan’s wealth management solutions.
 Rick Smith, who previously headed private investments at JPMorgan Chase, a separate division of the bank, will serve as chairman of the group.
 Meg McClellan will lead private debt.